Malolos: Topography

 Malolos is relatively flat of about 0.81% to a gently sloping of 2.17%.
 The slope of the land descends towards west, southwest to southern direction.
 The highest land elevation is at about 6.0 m above sea level while the lowest is only 0.5 m below sea level.
 A network of natural waterways and rivers of various sizes and importance is traversing through the landscape of the town down south to Manila Bay.

 There are three soil types from the major type of Malolos, the soils of the alluvial landscape and these are the Quingua Series, San Manuel Series and the Tagulod Series.
 Other soil types comprised in the soil map of Malolos are the Matimbo Series and Masantol Series, which belong to the soils of the coastal landscape, Loamy Tidal Swamp and Mucky Tidal Swamp from the miscellaneous soil types.

 Climate

-Malolos belongs to Type 1 category of the Philippine Climate Corona Classification, which has two pronounced seasons, i.e., wet and dry seasons.
-Wet during the months of June to November and dry from December to May.
+Under the Köppen climate classification system, Malolos has a tropical wet and dry climate (Köppen Aw).
+Malolos belongs to Type 1 category of the Philippine Climate Corona Classification, which has two pronounced seasons, i.e., wet and dry seasons: wet during the months of June to November and dry from December to May.

 The northwest monsoon prevails over the area from October to January bringing in moderate and light rains, the last trade winds predominate from February to April but the high Sierra Madre Mountains interfere with the free circulation of making the area dry with almost no rains during the period, while from May to September the southwest monsoon prevail with strong winds and abundant rainfall, and generally associated with strong typhoon.